-Directors as on 31.03.2021 are only provided in calculation.
+Directors as on 31.03.2022 are only provided in calculation.

-- @ There is no increase in remuneration payable to Managing Director and Whole-time Director during the FY 2020-21. - \ Independent Directors and Non-Executive Directors of the Company are entitled only for sitting fee as per the statutory provisions and within the limits.
-The details of remuneration of Non-Executive Directors are provided in the Report on Corporate Governance and are governed by the Remuneration Policy of the Company, as provided in the Annual Report.
-In view of this, the calculation of the ratio of remuneration and percentage increase in remuneration of Independent Directors and Non-Executive Directors would not be meaningful and hence not provided.
+- # Mr. Mahabir Prasad Agrawal has resigned as Non-Executive Director of the Company w.e.f 6th May, 2022. - @ There is no increase in remuneration payable to Managing Director and Whole-time Director except of Mr. Debasis Banerjee, during the FY 2021-22. - \ Independent Directors and Non-Executive Directors of the Company are entitled only for sitting fee as per the statutory provisions and within the limits as approved by Board from time to time.
+The details of remuneration of Non-Executive Independent Directors are provided in the Report on Corporate Governance and are governed by the Remuneration Policy of the Company, as provided in the Annual Report and Criteria for Making Payment to Non-Executive Directors.
+In view of this, the calculation of the ratio of remuneration and percentage increase in remuneration of Independent Directors and Non-Executive Directors would not be meaningful and hence not provided. - \\ for calculation of median remuneration of employees, remuneration actually paid during the FY 2021-22 to Key Managerial Personnel are included.